thiagokokada/blog/2024-07-29/02-go-a-reasonable-good-language.md

 one of the best developer experiences I know in any programming language (maybe only rivaled by [Zig](https://ziglang.org/)).

+I will not even talk about the things that everyone talks about Go, like [goroutines](https://go.dev/doc/effective_go#goroutines), because I just don't think I can add anything interesting to the topic.

 Now for the parts that I like less, the test part still quirks me that it is not based in assertions, but thankfully it is easy to write assertions with generics nowadays: